 for competitive careers

 Kelly graduated from UC Davis as an Animal Science major in 2015 and joined the PTR team in 2016.
 Kelly has been riding for 16 years, primarily dressage, and had a career in horse training starting young horses to saddle and working with “problem” horses prior to attending UC Davis.
 Kelly is passionate about animal behavior and training.
-Kelly now enjoys showing riders the ropes of riding, and also works in the office at PTR and assists in the breeding program.
+Kelly now works in the office at PTR and assists in scheduling for our lesson program.

 Assistant Trainer & Instructor